White balance module: temperature sliders do not correspond to anything

 the problem is just that at this point (before demosaic and before color matrix) you don't know which part of the false color comes from the sensor characteristics of your camera and which part comes from the illuminant. so the code as it stands normalizes with the assumption that camera wb would result in a 5000K illuminant, which may be idiotic.

-#7 Updated by Roman Lebedev about 4 years ago
+#7 Updated by Roman Lebedev over 4 years ago

 - Status changed from Triaged to In Progress